Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a virtual gateway for VPN connectivity for each employee, and restrict access to the workload from within the VPC.
 - [ ] Use a VPN appliance from the AWS Marketplace for users to connect to, and restrict workload access to traffic from that appliance.
 - [ ] Route all traffic to the workload through AWS WAF.
 Add each employee's home IP address into an AWS WAF rule, and block all other traffic.

-### A Systems Engineer is troubleshooting the connectivity of a test environment that includes a virtual security appliance deployed inline.
-In addition to using the virtual security appliance, the Development team wants to use security groups and network ACLs to accomplish various security requirements in the environment.
-What configuration is necessary to allow the virtual security appliance to route the traffic?

-- [ ] Disable network ACLs.
-- [ ] Configure the security appliance's elastic network interface for promiscuous mode.
-- [ ] Disable the Network Source/Destination check on the security appliance's elastic network interface.
-- [x] Place the security appliance in the public subnet with the internet gateway.

 ### A Security Architect is evaluating managed solutions for storage of encryption keys.
 The requirements are: -Storage is accessible by using only VPCs. -Service has tamper-evident controls. -Access logging is enabled. -Storage has high availability.
 Which of the following services meets these requirements?